 Double-check that the user actually matches the flow’s auto-start condition:

 - Find your user under the Users tab in the Userflow UI, and verify that any attribute conditions match.

 - If you’re using event conditions, look through the user’s Activity feed and verify that the right events have (or have not) been tracked.

-If you’re using group or group membership attributes/events, also make sure that
+If you’re using company or company membership attributes/events, also make sure that

-userflow.group()is called in your app and that the group matches the conditions.
+userflow.group(companyId)is called in your app and that the company matches the conditions.

 Does the flow have “Temporarily hide flow if…” enabled?